Crisis in Venezuela

-The crisis has affected the life of the average Venezuelan on all levels.
-By 2017, hunger had escalated to the point where almost 75% of the population had lost an average of over 8 kg (over 19 lbs) (Note: Venezuela's Living Conditions Survey (ENCOVI) found nearly 75% of the population had lost an average of at least 8.7 kg (19.4 lb) in weight due to a lack of proper nutrition.) and more than half did not have enough income to meet their basic food needs.
-By 2021 20% of Venezuelans (5.4 million) had left the country.
-The UN analysis estimates in 2019 that 25% of Venezuelans needed some form of humanitarian assistance.
-Following increased international sanctions throughout 2019, the Maduro government abandoned policies established by Chávez such as price and currency controls, which resulted in the country seeing a temporary rebound from economic decline before COVID entered Venezuela.
-As a response to the devaluation of the official bolívar currency, by 2019 the population increasingly started relying on US dollars for transactions.
+The crisis has affected the life of the average Venezuelan at all levels.
+By 2017, hunger had escalated to the point where almost 75% of the population had lost an average of 9 kg (over 19 lbs), (Note: Venezuela's Living Conditions Survey (ENCOVI) found nearly 75% of the population had lost an average of at least 8.7 kg (19.4 lb) in weight due to a lack of proper nutrition.) and more than half did not have enough income to meet basic food needs.
+20% of Venezuelans (5.4 million) had left the country by 2021, and 7.7 million had emigrated by 2024.
+In 2019, 25% of Venezuelans needed some form of humanitarian assistance.
+95% of the population by 2021 was living in poverty, and 77% lived under extreme poverty, the highest ever recorded in the country.
+Following increased sanctions throughout 2019, the Maduro government abandoned policies established by Chávez such as price and currency controls, which resulted in the country seeing a temporary rebound from economic decline before COVID.
+By 2019, as a response to the devaluation of the official bolívar currency, the population increasingly relied on US dollars for transactions.
+In 2022, after the implementation of mild economic liberalization, poverty decreased slightly and the economy grew for the first time in 8 years.
+The reforms intensified inequality, with Venezuela reaching the highest level of inequality in the Americas.

-According to the national Living Conditions Survey (ENCOVI), by 2021 95% of the population was living in poverty based on income, out of which 77% lived under extreme poverty, the highest figure ever recorded in the country.
-In 2022, after the implementation of mild economic liberalization, poverty decreased and the economy grew for the first time in 8 years.
-Despite these improvements, Venezuela continues to have the highest rate of inequality in the Americas.
-Although food shortages and hyperinflation have largely ended, inflation remains high.
+The United States Intervention in Venezuela on 3 January 2026 resulted in the capture of Maduro and the assumption of the Venezeulan presidency by Delcy Rodríguez.
+According to The New York Times, Venezuela has been a de facto puppet state since the intervention, with the US State Department under Marco Rubio exercising control over core aspects of Venezuela's governance, including its domestic finances, government appointments, revenues, foreign policy, and the distribution of its natural resources.
+Venezuela's quarterly GDP growth rate of 2.5% in the immediate aftermath of the attack was its lowest in five years.